 Such simplifications will be available for movements of goods involving EU member states and Northern Ireland or where the intermediary is identified as moving goods in, from, or to, Northern Ireland in the course of its business.

-In line with EU rules, margin schemes involving goods, such as the second-hand margin schemes, will not usually apply for sales in Northern Ireland where the stock is purchased in Great Britain.
+In line with EU rules, margin schemes involving goods, other than motor vehicles, such as the second-hand margin schemes, will not usually apply for sales in Northern Ireland where the stock is purchased in Great Britain.
 The VAT on these sales will be subject to the normal rules and must be accounted for on the full value of the supply.